tbranyen/backbone.layoutmanager/README.md

   at the actual View instance
 * Collection lists bugs solved
 * Made `makeAsync` a private class method
-* Cleanup method is now called whenever `remove` is called.
+* Cleanup method is now called whenever `remove` is called
+* Major fixes allowing for single View append
+* View function no longer requires "" for inserting into parent View

 ### 0.3.0 ###